aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M02-Unit 3 Create and configure a virtual network gateway.md

    New-AzResourceGroupDeployment -ResourceGroupName $RGName -TemplateFile CoreServicesVMazuredeploy.json -TemplateParameterFile CoreServicesVMazuredeploy.parameters.json
    ```

+   **Note**: You will be prompted to provide an Admin password, enter Pa55w.rd!!

 1. When the deployment is complete, go to the Azure portal home page, and then select **Virtual Machines**.

 1. Verify that the virtual machine has been created.